 - Instructions for using this culture may be found here

-- Requires a yogurt maker or similar heating appliance
+- Cultures at 110ºF using a yogurt maker or other appliance

 Ingredients: Milk, live active cultures (Bifidobacterium lactis, Lactobacillus acidophilus, Lactobacillus delbrueckii subsp. bulgaricus, Lactobacillus delbrueckii subsp. lactis, Streptococcus thermophilus)